bimmerconnected/ha_custom_component/README.md

 * Send Point of Interest (POI) to your car

-You can test this by using Developer Tools - Services and select `notify.bmw_connected_drive_<car>` and for a message use these service data:
+You can test this by using Developer Tools - Services and select `notify.bmw_connected_drive_<car>`

+For a message use these service data:
 ```
 title: Your title here (if left empty it will be Home Assistant)
 message: Your message here
 ```

-for a POI:
+For a POI:
 ```
 title: Send location
 message: POI